antongollbo123/hemnet_housing/README.md

-# Hemnet_Housing
+# hemnet_housing

+## Background
+Choosing where to live and spend your days can be a difficult thing.
+With housing prices rising, it is tough for a new venturer into the housing market to decide how much to commit and when.
+This leads us into this project.
+Moving to Stockholm has been in my consideration for quite some time, but not knowing the specific areas makes searching for apartments quite difficult.
+In this project, I wanted to narrow down Stockholm inner city to 6 popular areas and model a regression model to see how the different areas and features can affect the price of apartments in the different areas.

+## Method

 The goal of this project is to do the following:

-(1) Scrape Hemnet for interesting features and price values from 6 areas in Stockholm city.
+(1) Scrape Swedish housing market website "Hemnet" for interesting features and price values from 6 areas in Stockholm city.
 The goal is also to scrape additional features, such as square meters, rooms etc.

 (2)
 a.
 Clean the data that was scraped in (1).